 In this post, we will cover what you should plan and execute a marathon stream, whether it lasts 12-hours, 24-hours, or longer.

-How to Host a Marathon Stream on Twitch
+How to Host a 24 Hour Stream on Twitch

 To host a successful marathon stream on Twitch, you will need to get plenty of rest ahead of time, schedule content to keep things interesting, and work out a schedule with your moderators.
 Streaming for 5-6 hours can be mentally and physically draining.
 Streaming for a full 24 hours is far harder, so you need to be on point with your health beforehand.

 How to Prepare for a 24 Hour Live-Stream

 The success of your 24-hour live-stream weighs heavily on what you plan beforehand.
 You need to be mentally and physically prepared, know what you will do on stream to generate hype, and your channel needs to be prepared to handle it overall.

 Here is a list of the things you need to do for marathon stream prep:

 For a full week before the 24-stream, make sure that you get adequate rest each day.
 Plan to start the long stream within an hour after waking up.
 It is a good idea to eat especially healthy and get adequate exercise on the days leading up to the event.

 Tell your viewers ahead of time what you are planning to do.
 Make sure to post information about the stream well in advance in your Twitch profile, on your socials, and in relevant Facebook groups.

 Troubleshoot Your Equipment